Animal (María Becerra album): Release and cover

-The cover shows Becerra's hands holding her logo that has the shape of a heart where, metaphorically, the artist delivers her own transparent heart, between strong and fragile but that shines for all her audience.
+The cover shows Becerra's hands holding her logo that has the shape of a heart where, metaphorically, the artist delivers her own transparent heart, between strong and fragile but shining for all her audience.

 Singles

 After the singles "Animal" and "Acaramelao" were released, the third single to be released was "Cazame" along with Argentine singer and rapper Tiago PZK.
 The music video for the single was filmed on Isla Martín García and directed by Julián Levy, in which Becerra can be seen as an Amazon who meets Tiago after he crashes his plane in the jungle.
 It reached number 6 on the Billboard Argentina Hot 100 chart.
 It also reached the 13 position on Monitor Latino in Uruguay.

 "Mi Debilidad" was released as the second single from the album on July 29, 2021.
 After the announcement of the song, the singer shared through her Instagram account:

 The song reached number 6 on the Billboard Argentina Hot 100 chart.

 The third single, released at the same time as the album's release, is titled "Wow Wow" with American singer Becky G. Billboard called the music track "a hitting reggaeton that has female empowerment anthem potential".